bigcode-project/bigcodebench/README.md

 # BigCodeBench

 > [!WARNING]
-> The project is under active development.
-Please check back later for more updates.

-> [!WARNING]
 > Please use BigCodeBench with caution.
 Different from [EvalPlus](https://github.com/evalplus/evalplus), BigCodeBench has a much less constrained execution environment to support tasks with diverse library dependencies.
 This may lead to security risks.
 We recommend using a sandbox such as [Docker](https://docs.docker.com/get-docker/) to run the evaluation.